spencer78610/sa-ej-oopjs/README.md

 3. Players will place one piece per turn.
 4. When one player has gotten their pieces lined up 4 in a row (Horizontal, Vertical or Diagonal), they will win the match (With Text at the bottom being shown which colour was the winner).

 Additionally, there are sound feedback for when a piece is placed and when a player is victorious.
+There is also a button to have the game restarted part way.

+## History

+est. March 9th

 ## Credits